Alfvén surface

-The Alfvén surface is the boundary separating the sun's corona from the solar wind defined as where the coronal plasma's Alfvén speed and the large-scale solar wind speed are equal.
-It is named after Hannes Alfvén, and is also called Alfvén critical surface or Alfvén point.
-Parker Solar Probe became the first spacecraft that crossed Alfvén surface of the Sun.
+The Alfvén surface is the boundary separating a star's corona from the stellar wind defined as where the coronal plasma's Alfvén speed and the large-scale stellar wind speed are equal.
+It is named after Hannes Alfvén, and is also called Alfvén critical surface, Alfvén point, or Alfvén radius.
+In 2018, the Parker Solar Probe became the first spacecraft that crossed Alfvén surface of the Sun.

 Definition

-The Sun does not have a solid surface.
-However, it does have a superheated atmosphere, made of solar material bound to the Sun by gravity and magnetic forces.
-The Sun's corona extends far beyond the solar surface, or photosphere, and is considered the outer boundary of the Sun.
-It marks the transition to the solar wind which moves through the Solar System.
+Stars do not have a solid surface.
+However, they have a superheated atmosphere, made of solar material bound to the star by gravity and magnetic forces.
+The stellar corona extends far beyond the solar surface, or photosphere, and is considered the outer boundary of the star.
+It marks the transition to the solar wind which moves through the planetary system.
 This limit is defined by the distance at which disturbances in the solar wind cannot propagate back to the solar surface.
-Those disturbances cannot propagate back towards the Sun if the outbound solar wind speed exceeds Mach one, the speed of 'sound' as defined for the solar wind.
-This distance forms an irregular 'surface' around the Sun is called the Alfvén surface.
-It can also be described as a point where gravity and magnetic fields are too weak to contain heat and pressure that push the material away from the Sun.
+Those disturbances cannot propagate back towards a star if the outbound solar wind speed exceeds Mach one, the speed of 'sound' as defined for the solar wind.
+This distance forms an irregular 'surface' around a star called the Alfvén surface.
+It can also be described as a point where gravity and magnetic fields are too weak to contain heat and pressure that push the material away from a star.
 This is the point where solar atmosphere ends and where solar wind begins.

 Adhikari, Zank, & Zhao (2019) define the Alfvén surface as: